myung03/tripplanner/README.md

 oftentimes difficult to set up which can feel overwhelming at times.
 By creating an application that provides you a structured and consistent template that you can enter all your trip details in, I hope to make planning for myself and others just a little bit easier so people can simply enjoy their vacations rather than stressing about the logistics.

+## User Stories

+As a user, I want to be able to...
+- create a new trip to add to my list of trips
+- add an agenda to my list of agendas for a given trip
+- have a finance tracker that gives me a breakdown of my budget, how much I've spent so far, and the difference between the two
+- edit my budget and amount spent so far
+- view my previous trips and make notes about them